datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 $$ \mathcal{F} = \{ f : f(x) = \theta_0 + \sum\limits_{j=1}^p \theta_j x_j \} $$

+## The Learning Algorithm

-The model class together with the ERM principle reduces the learning problem to an **optimization problem**.
+The model class together with the ERM principle reduces the *learning problem* to an *optimization problem*.
 The computational aspect of the problem is to actually solve the the optimization problem defined by ERM.
-This is the job of the **learning algorithm**, which is essentially just an **optimization algorithm**.
+This is the job of the *learning algorithm*, which is essentially just an *optimization algorithm*.
 The learning algorithm takes a data set \mathcal{D} as input and outputs a fitted model \hat{f}.

 (...TO BE CONTINUED)